secretstartups/handbook/sites/handbook/source/handbook/legal/policies/website-terms-of-use/index.html.md

 - The distribution of malicious/commercial spam; or

 - Violating the security or integrity of any computer, network or communications system.

+- Using the Website to mine or demonstrate proof-of-work for a cryptocurrency or blockchain.

 #### 4. DMCA and Privacy Policies
 **4.1.** As GitLab asks others to respect its intellectual property rights, it respects the intellectual property rights of others.
 If you believe that Content located on or linked to the Website violates your copyright, you are encouraged to notify GitLab in accordance with our [DMCA policy](https://about.gitlab.com/handbook/dmca/).